 London is a metropolis made up on hundreds of communities.
-Become part of the city based in the Southwark area, while studying with faculty and students from other CCSA member schools at the University of London King’s College Waterloo Campus.
+Become part of the city based in the Kentish Town area, while studying with faculty and students from other CCSA member schools at Stay Club Kentish Town.
 Scheduled field trips and personal exploration time enable you to see London up close.

 Steven has been directing programs with CCSA since 2012.
 London is his favorite place to be and his favorite thing to do is share in the experience of this magical city with others.
 As a student Steven studied abroad in Spain and South Korea.
 He received his bachelor of arts from the University of Wisconsin Milwaukee and his masters of science in international education administration/college student personnel from Murray State University.
 His professional background is in university housing and education abroad.
 Steven has led student groups to Canada, England, France, Ireland, the Netherlands, and South Korea.

 Chicago is currently home and is where Steven can be found running along the Lake Michigan path, trying out new recipes and cooking techniques, or researching the next places on the globe he wants to visit.

 Estimated Cost: $1599 – $1799

 Travel together with faculty, staff and other participants from your CCSA program with optional group travel.
 If you opt for group travel CCSA will purchase a airline ticket from select U.S. cities on your behalf.
 The airline cost will be included in your final bill from CCSA.
 In addition to the flight, those that choose group travel also receive transport to/from the accommodation in the destination city and the airport.

 You can check our currently available departure cities on our departures page CCSA highly recommends this option for those new to international travel.